-The RFD900x radio modem can be loaded with two official firmware releases to achieve different communication architectures and node topologies.
+The RFD900x radio modem can be loaded with three official firmware releases to achieve different communication architectures and node topologies.
 So far, the available firmware versions are:

-- Peer-to-peer (P2P) (SiK/MPSiK) - 35 Asynchronous non-forwarding mesh
+- Peer-to-peer (P2P) (SiK/MPSiK)

+- Multipoint network

+- Asynchronous non-hopping mesh

 This document describes the configuration of the peer-to-peer release.
 The RFD900x comes with this version loaded by default, and it requires no further configuration to work.
 Figure 1-1 pictures a P2P network diagram.